 Meaning and History

-The Balenciaga brand was not a high fashion house, although everyone calls it that.
-It was not a member of the Parisian organization Chambre Syndicale de la Couture Parisienne because its owner broke all the rules and firmly refused to comply.
-Most of all, Cristobal was outraged by copying original ideas: he believed that Christian Dior was stealing his cut and silhouettes.
+The Balenciaga brand was not a high-fashion house, although everyone calls it that.
+It was not a Parisian organization, Chambre Syndicale de la Couture Parisienne, a member because its owner broke all the rules and firmly refused to comply.
+Cristobal was outraged by copying original ideas: he believed Christian Dior was stealing his cuts and silhouettes.

 What is Balenciaga?